 Nothing should be made from cotton.
 Cotton gets wet either from contact with the snow or sweat.
 Once cotton is wet it is cold.
 It’s going to stay wet and cold for the rest of the day and there is nothing you can do about it.
 Just avoid anything cotton from the start if it’s going to be a baselayer, mid layer, sock, hat or glove.

 The first thing to consider is what is going on your feet.
 I prefer medium to heavy weight ski socks.
 I never find that my feet have any tendency to feel too hot.
-They do tend to feel cold sometime.
+They do tend to feel cold sometimes.

 Good socks are important.
 You will notice that they don’t have seems around the toes.
 Seems are pressure points.
 Pressure points cut your circulation off quickly once you clamp your boots down.
 Don’t go for any kind of cotton sock or any sock with a seam.

+Base layers are the same as long underwear or thermal underwear.
 Similar to socks, I tend to go medium to heavyweight here.
 You can always remove mid and outer layers when you’re getting warm on a warmer day.
 On a cooler day, a lighter base layer isn’t a lot of good.

 You can double or triple up on baselayers but again one medium to heavyweight will work just fine.
 Definitely go for something that has good wicking properties to go with insulation value so that your skin stays dry.